rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 > Note: Making the animation for this post ironically helped me root cause a bug in the bouncing logic.
 Under some combinations of entry angle and normal angle, the current design can cause the ball to bounce _down_ into the paddle instead of up.

-Thanks to Swift's syntax the code is easy to read and powerful!
-In the ball collision callback:
+To turn the math into an algorithm, I had to perform the following steps:

-1. We check if the object the ball collided with is the paddle
+1. Check if the object the ball collided with is the paddle
-2. We compute the location of the collision along the paddle from -1 to +1
+2. Compute the location of the collision along the paddle from -1 to +1
-3. We map the location into a deflection angle from from -π/6 to +π/6
+3. Map the location into a deflection angle from from -π/6 to +π/6
-4. We rotate the collision normal vector by the deflection angle
+4. Rotate the collision normal vector by the deflection angle
-5. Finally, we reflect the ball's velocity along the rotated normal
+5. Reflect the ball's velocity along the rotated normal

+I then directly translated this algorithm into code inside the ball collision callback:

 ```swift
 if otherSprite.tag == .paddle {                                // 1